PistoiaAlliance/Pistoia-Alliance-PGO/README.md

 ### Technology

-PGO is currently evaluating and using the [LinkML](https://linkml.org) for representing and documenting each of the types [3].
+PGO is currently evaluating the [LinkML](https://linkml.org) for representing and documenting each of the types [3].

 #### PGO list of core entities